 Intermediate tier: advanced conventional products.
 Hydrogels, silver-impregnated dressings, enzymatic debriders, and negative pressure wound therapy (NPWT) equipment.
 This is where you handle moderate wounds and begin demonstrating value beyond what primary dressing care alone can achieve.
 Many payers routinely cover these modalities when documentation is clean.

 Advanced tier: biologics.
-This is where Kerecis fish skin grafts and SYLKE spider silk dressings come in.
+This is where Kerecis fish skin grafts and SYLKE silk fibroin dressings come in.
 These products significantly accelerate healing in non-responsive wounds and are particularly powerful when you have robust documentation showing failed conservative care.
 Not every wound needs a biologic, but having them in your formulary allows you to offer the most advanced options available to patients who qualify.

 Don't stock everything at once.
 Start with 10-12 products across all three tiers.
 As you develop case volume and confidence, expand strategically based on which products your team uses most frequently.